asce-web/bridge-designer/src/README.md

 The following are key, top-level design choices:

-- [**jqwidgets:**](https://www.jqwidgets.com/) BDCE uses jqwidgets as the primary UI library.
+- [**jQWidgets:**](https://www.jqwidgets.com/) BDCE uses jQWidgets as the primary UI library.
 It's full-featured, reasonably priced, free for development sans tech support, and not many bugs.
-On the other hand, the APIs are a bit quirky, limited and inconsistent.
+On the other hand, the APIs are a bit quirky, limited, and inconsistent.
 Documentation is mostly by example rather than explanation.
-This is inadequate when no example covers a needed use case.
-Reverse engineering and studying the mostly uncommented code are the only alternatives.
-The jqwidgets team apparently doesn't have a normal issues workflow.
-Their management tool is a community board.
+Reverse engineering and studying the mostly uncommented code are necessary.
+The jQWidgets team apparently doesn't have a normal issues workflow.
+Their management tool is a community board with a pay wall.
+My intent is to pay in for at least one year of support once the implementation is as complete as possible without it.

-- **Stateful services**: Against common wisdom favoring central stores with pure reduction semantics, BDCE provides many services with mutable internal state.
-This supports "Small devices" above by reducing garbage collection pressure.
+- **Stateful services**: Against common wisdom favoring central stores with pure reduction semantics over immutable objects, BDCE provides many services with mutable internal state.
+This supports "Small devices" above by vastly reducing garbage collection pressure.
+It's also well-aligned with the way state is implemented in other versions.
 It does complicate persistence across browswer refreshes.
-It's also well-aligned with the way state is implemented in other versions.

 - **Decoupling via broadcast messages**: I considered various schemes for allowing one component or service to pass information needed by another.
 Most of them cause "Law of Demeter" violations: nasty dependency webs.
 I've chosen to